That’s what you get in this 2-bedroom apartment.

 Payment date: 1st three days of each month (late payment charges apply)

-Additional fees payable on arrival:
+Renting by the room – additional fees payable on arrival:

 Suitable for: Professionals, Students

 In a few words: the historic heart of Madrid

 Overview Living here, you have it all.